okta/okta.github.io/_source/_posts/2019-05-13-angular-8-spring-boot-2.md

 * [Build a Basic CRUD App with Angular 7.0 and Spring Boot 2.1](/blog/2018/08/22/basic-crud-angular-7-and-spring-boot-2)
 * [Build a Basic CRUD App with Angular 5.0 and Spring Boot 2.0](/blog/2017/12/04/basic-crud-angular-and-spring-boot)

-This article describes how to build a simple CRUD application that displays a list of cool cars.
+This post describes how to build a simple CRUD application that displays a list of cool cars.
 It'll allow you to edit the cars, and it'll show an animated gif from [GIPHY](http://giphy.com) that matches the car's name.
 You'll also learn how to secure your application using Okta's Spring Boot starter and Angular SDK.
 Below is a screenshot of the app when it's completed.

 {% img blog/spring-boot-2-angular-8/success-at-last.png alt:"Screenshot of completed app" width:"800" %}{: .center-image }